manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

 - Directives
   - Component Directive
   - Structural Directive
-    - ngFor (Use of Array Index)
+    - ngFor (Use of Array Index + Change Detection)
-    - ngIf
+    - ngIf with then and else condition
-    - ngTemplate
+    - ngTemplate with Template Variables and `ng-template` tag
-    - ngSwitchCase
+    - ngSwitchCase, ngSwitchDefault, ngSwitch Property Binding
   - Attribute Directive
     - ngClass
     - ngStyle